 Click the link above to view this product at the manufacturer’s website.
 Volcano ships within the United States only.

 Price: $74.99 with 24-hour mailing guarantee and free Priority Mail shipping.
-Use coupon code volcanoAFFC10 when checking out to receive 10% off of your order.
-Coupon code may be used once per customer.

 Updated in May, 2011.
 The Inferno and Inferno (T) e-cigs were previously separate products; Volcano now sells them as two versions of the same product: the Inferno Drip Kit and Inferno Tank Kit.
 I have given this review a comprehensive rewrite to cover both kits.

 I have tried all of Volcano’s electronic cigarettes.
 Of these, the Inferno is the flagship model, and it is by far my favorite.
 Out of all the e-cigs that I have ever used, the Inferno is the most reliable and versatile, and I would not hesitate to recommend it to anyone.